xupgit/awslabs/Optimization_lab.md

 ###  Run the Hardware Emulation
 1. Run the application by clicking the Run button (![alt tag](./images/Fig-run.png))
 Wait for the run to finish with RUN COMPLETE message
-Notice the Vivado simulator starts, displaying various activites
+Notice the Vivado simulator starts, displaying various activities
-Since there is dataflow optimzation done observe concurrent execution of reading, writing, pipelining and kernel running
+Since there is dataflow optimization done observe concurrent execution of reading, writing, pipelining and kernel running
     <p align="center">
     <img src ="./images/optimization_lab/FigOptimizationLab-20-1.png"/>
     </p>